gdohmeier/thedohmeiers-gatsby-decap-cms/README.md

 ## Features

 - A simple landing page with blog functionality built with Decap CMS
-- Editable Pages: Landing, About, Games, Blog-Collection and Contact page with Netlify Form support
+- Editable Pages: Landing, About, Games, Ranch, Blog-Collection and Contact page with Netlify Form support
 - Create Blog posts from decap CMS
 - Tags: Separate page for posts under each tag
 - Basic directory organization